PropelPLM/ApexPdf/README.md

 # Usage
 This repo is intended to be included in a larger project as a git submodule.

-For example, when you have deployed the Apex code in this repo, the following execute anon apex should produce a PDF file in **Files**
+After deploying the Apex PDF files to your org, the following example should produce a PDF file in the **Files** tab of your org.

 ```
 List<Account> accounts = [SELECT Id, Name, Phone, Industry, Type,
                             BillingStreet, BillingCity, BillingState,